-You can use an AirLift with Arduino.
-Unlike CircuitPython, it will work with just about any Arduino board, even a classic Arduino UNO.
-However, if you want to use libraries like Adafruit IO Arduino, ArduinoJSON, or add sensors and SD card, you'll really want an ATSAMD21 (Cortex M0) or ATSAMD51 (Cortex M4), both of which have plenty or RAM.
+You can use the AirLift with Arduino.
+Unlike CircuitPython, it work work with just about any Arduino chip, even a classic Arduino UNO.
+However, if you want to use libraries like ArduinoJSON or add sensors and SD card, you'll really want an ATSAMD21 (Cortex M0) or ATSAMD51 (Cortex M4), both of which have plenty of RAM.